zule-lab/urban-bird-diversity-and-carbon/README.md

 3. **Render Dashboard**

-    Render the index.qmd file by either using the quarto package in R: `quarto::quarto_render("index.qmd")` or in the terminal: `quarto render index.qmd`
+    Render the index.qmd file by using the quarto program in the terminal:
+    `quarto render index.qmd`

 4. **Serve the Dashboard**